 In order to maximize the Arago 3 alignment system.
 The cameras have been mounted on a swivel pod assembly.
 This swivel pod allows the right and left cameras to rotate in order to see the targets in all field of views (Narrow, Normal and Wide).
 The Arago does not require RCP because the third camera maintains constant calibration.

-- 1. From the calibration icon single click on the "Camera Pod Rotation" icon. - 2.
-Adjust the camera lever's to the illustrated position shown on the screen and click on <OK>.
+2. Adjust the camera lever's to the illustrated position shown on the screen and click on <OK>.